The Mahabharata, Book 04

 II DRAUPADI'S PLAINT

-Loose-attired, with trailing tresses, came Draupadi weak
+Loose-attired, with trailing tresses, came Draupadi weak and faint,

 Stood within the Council Chamber, tearful made her piteous plaint: